fieldtrip/website/workshop/paris2019.md

 # Practical MEEG workshop at ICM in Paris

 PracticalMEEG aims at providing an intensive several–days training to MEG and EEG analysts.
 It will provide its attendees with the ability to create a full analysis pipeline with exemplar (or their own) data in one or several of three leading software dedicated to MEG and EEG analysis (Brainstorm, FieldTrip and MNE-python).
-More details can be found on <http://practicalmeeg2019.org>.
+More details can be found [here](http://practicalmeeg2019.org).

 ## Where